 There are other ways to borrow or access money in an emergency:

 As a secondary cardholder on a parent's credit card: This would give you a card to use in an emergency.
-Your parent would be in charge of paying the bill and managing the account, so would have to trust you not to overspend.
+Your parent would be in charge of paying the bill and managing the account, so they would have to trust you not to overspend.
 Here are more student finances tips and our student budget planner has some tips on staying on top of your finances.